bringg/teleport/rfd/0203-database-healthchecks.md

     	Close()
     }

-When a health checker starts, it will set its health status to `init` and immediately run its first health check.
+When a health checker starts, it will set its health status to `initialized` and immediately run its first health check.
 It will then wait for an interval of time before checking again.

 Each health check will block the health checker until it either passes or fails, so if the health check takes some time to return, then the next check will occur less than interval time from the failure, possibly immediately.